Pharology: The Story of Lighthouses

 This is one of a very few books in recent years that has seriously addressed the subject of ancient lighthouses and their origins.
 The scope is expansive, commencing with the first ventures onto water by humans.
 It describes the identification of the need for navigational aids and the latest theories about how the needs were satisfied.
 The book examines the current archaeological evidence for structures that may once have been used as lighthouses and then considers the major locations used as such in ancient history.
 The book is completed with a catalogue of all sites currently thought to have hosted a lighthouse up to 400 CE.

 The second volume is Medieval Lighthouses, a work covering the years 400 to 1700.
-This book will be available for purchase in 2026.
+This book will be available for purchase in March 2026, but the entire contents are given below.

 In this sequel to his seminal book on Ancient Lighthouses, Ken Trethewey presents in detail the current state of knowledge about the development of lighthouses during the period 400-1700 CE.
 This broad period is intended to cover the ‘middle’ centuries when the provision of lighted aids to navigation was embryonic and little better than a crude fire on a platform.
 The author analyses the ideas and methods underpinning the setting up of lights and derives some new historical conclusions.
 He describes how the structures changed during the years that led up to the Industrial period when lighthouses took on the forms we are familiar with today.
+A major part of the work is a comprehensive Site Survey containing details of all known sites where lights were shown that may have been used for navigational assistance.
 This book is a rare contribution to the study of lighthouses that form part of our cherished heritage.

 The final volume is Industrial lighthouses, a book that will bring the subject up to the present.
-This is not yet completed, but is expected in coming years.
+This is not yet completed, but is expected in 2028.

-These three volumes are beautiful reference hardback books available from our publisher.
+These volumes are beautiful reference hardback books available from our shop.

-However, as a service to scholarship, the contents of each will be reproduced here, as they become available.
+However, as a service to scholarship, the contents of each book are reproduced here, as they become available.

 Readers wishing to consult an on-line collection of materials and articles about Pharology should visit the World Lighthouse Hub